Innovation and collaborative, synchronized program management for new programs

 “Another very important advantage of Simcenter Amesim is its strong focus on numerical performance and robustness.
 At the end of our working day, we launch about 1,000 simulations, with Simcenter Amesim performing the analysis at night.
 I have never seen such a powerful tool.”

-Among the examples of Siemens PLM Software helping Bosch improve its simulation process is the coupling of Simcenter Amesim with a multi-body simulation (MBS) tool to design pumps.
+Among the examples of Siemens Digital Industries Software helping Bosch improve its simulation process is the coupling of Simcenter Amesim with a multi-body simulation (MBS) tool to design pumps.
 Previously, engineers struggled with a cumbersome, iterative process without direct dynamic coupling between two simulation environments.
 For each load case, boundary conditions, such as the pressure, were generated with Simcenter Amesim and had to be manually updated for use by the MBS tool, which resulted in high simulation costs and a long development cycle.

 Bosch specialists can now model the hydraulic pump system with Simcenter Amesim and then directly couple the hydraulics model exported as a Functional Mock-up Unit for cosimulation with the 3D multibody mechanism to precisely investigate possible interactions between system dynamics and hydraulics.
 The Functional Mock-up Interface (FMI) of Simcenter Amesim made it possible to easily plug the powerful modeling and solving technology of Simcenter Amesim directly into the MBS tool and, thus, benefit from the capabilities of both tools.